Navigate to where you want to go:

 Ketones are chemicals produced by the liver, as a consequence of being in ketosis.
 Endogenous ketones are produced naturally inside the body, due to a diet poor of carbs.
-Exogenous ketones are ketones outside the body, sold in pills, powder, or beverages.
+Exogenous ketones are ketones outside the body, sold in pills, powders, or beverages.

 The exogenous ketones can be synthetic or naturally derived.
 They claim to support the ketogenic diet increasing the ketones level.
-They are also sponsored as a great ally to fight the keto flu, increase athletic performance, and promoting weight loss by reducing appetite.
+They are also sponsored as a great ally to fight the keto flu, increase athletic performance, and promote weight loss by reducing appetite.

 There are 2 types of EK supplements.

 These ketones are synthetic and the most powerful.